miriamroddy/pands-project/README.md

 virginica          50.0  6.59  0.64  4.9  6.22  6.5  6.9  7.9

 ```
+Iris sepals (the green leaf-like structures) vary among the iris species, with setosa having the shortest sepals and virginica having the longest.
 ```
            sepal_width
                  count  mean   std  min   25%  50%   75%  max